hIMEI29A/gichidan/README.md

     gichidan -r apache

+    gichidan -r tcpwrapped

     gichidan -r prosody

     gichidan -r raspbian

+To save results in file use flag `-f` with full file path followed:

+    gichidan -r telnet -f ~/my_folder/telnet_search.txt

+If you don't want to see all details info about collected servers, use `-s` ("short") option.
+In case of short info and output to file mode, your file will contains all details anymore:

+    gichidan -r apache -s -f ~/my_folder/paypal_search.txt

+To run program in non-verbose ("mute") mode, use `-m` flag.
+GET requests messages will not be printed in this case:

+    gichidan -r accounts -m

+To print oldschool ASCII banner before crawling start, use `-b` flag:

+    gichidan -r ejabberd -b

 If Ichidan can not find anything by your request, application  will display error: